Skip to main content

 Yes, particularly heparin-based anticoagulants, which can inhibit PCR analysis.
 To mitigate these effects, consider these precautions:

-Simple PCR Tests:
+Simple PCR tests:

 • Dilution of nucleic acids often resolves inhibition.